Skip to main content

 • Text extraction from documents

-• OCR for scanned documents
+• OCR for scanned documents and images

 • Metadata extraction